cgarryZA/CS2-Simple-Ready-System/README.md

 # Install
 Install Metamod and Cssharp <br/>
-Simply drop the folder into game/csgo folder
+Simply drop the folder into game folder

 # Usage
 Players use !ready to ready up<br/>